How to sell a house fast for the best price: Make people fall in love with it

 Major Remodels and/or Renovations: To best understand the appropriate price for your home, it is necessary to consider what the homes that are going to be competing with yours looks like.
 What colors and features are standard in new homes?
 What are the current trends in your respective price range?

 For example, stainless steel appliances are much more preferred than Harvest Gold or Avocado Green kitchen appliances.
 The exception would be if you are selling a home that is retro….
 Retro homes look loved.
-Outdated homes look like they belonged to grandma, great grandma or they look unloved.
+Outdated homes look like they belonged to grandma or great grandma look unloved.
 Retro is good.
 Outdated is bad….

 HOWEVER….I rarely recommend major bathroom or kitchen remodels or renovations as a way of preparing to sell it.
 For those wanting a timely sale at the best price possible, it can be an advantage to be selling one of the lowest priced houses in a great neighborhood – if the home has good bones.
 By good bones, I mean is the structure of the house solid.